drkibitz/node-pixi/README.md

 ### Basic

-Once installed as a `node_module`, it can now be used with browserify as follows:
+Once installed as a `node_module`, it can now be used in node and with browserify.

 Example main.js:
 ```javascript